Project

 • You will be graded on how you apply your model and solution method to your problem.

-• I will treat the proposal as a ‘contract:’ if you accomplish the project we agreed on, you’ll get 100% credit.
+• I will treat the proposal as a ‘contract:’ if you accomplish the project we agreed on, with all milestones met, you’ll get 100% credit.

 • I will warn you if the proposal risks an inadequate project, with an opportunity to revise